 The fabric had not been altered in the last century.
 In 1910 the high altar was given.
 Made of oak, it is carved with the Lamb of God, the symbol of Christ’s sacrifice.
 The organ, a fine one made by William Hill and Son, was bought from St. Peter’s in the East, Oxford, in 1968.

 As part of the Reordering Project started in 2008, the interior of the church has been completely repainted giving a much fresher and “cared for” appearance.
 The building has been re-wired, new lighting and audio-visual systems installed all of which help to enhance the vitality of the church and making it more usable by the community as a whole.
 Regular events such as concerts and exhibitions take place bringing the church back into the centre of the Bicester Town community.
-More recently, the floor in the vestries has been replaced; damp was discovered during the initial redecorating work and for months we had the “swimming pool” (a large hole in the floor) as a feature of this area until the money could be accumulated to repair the damage and construct a new drain outside.
-We want to make the church more usable for the future and are continuing to fund raise for the Reordering Project to enable us to do this with toilets and kitchen facilities being the most urgent needs.
+More recently, the floor at the west end of the Church has been replaced with under-floor heating; the font has been more to a more central position to allow toilets to be installed in the north-west corner and a servery in the south-west corner of the church.
+The Parochial Church Council are planning to replace the nave floor when money is available.

 The church has a ring of ten bells, eight were recast in 1913.
 Two were installed as a gift to celebrate the Millennium.
 There is also a sanctus bell.